Americans waste, throw away nearly half their food: study

-Aug 21 Americans throw away nearly half their food every year, waste worth roughly $165 billion annually, according to a study released on Tu esday.
+Americans throw away nearly half their food every year, waste worth roughly $165 billion annually, according to a study released on Tuesday.

 "As a country, we're essentially tossing every other piece of food that crosses our path.
 That's money and precious resources down the drain," said Dana Gunders, a scientist with the Natural Resources Defense Council's food and agriculture program.